Harvey Carignan: Later crimes

 Just months after his parole, Harvey and his brother, Clinton, who was also a parolee from Alcatraz, were arrested for burglary in Minnesota.
 They were convicted of attempted third degree burglary, and Harvey was returned to prison for four years, serving his time at USP Leavenworth.
 He was paroled on March 2, 1964.
 In November 1964, Carignan was arrested for second degree burglary in Washington.
-He was found guilty, received a 15-year sentence, and was paroled once more in 1968.
+He was found guilty, received a 15-year sentence and was paroled once more in 1968.
 Carignan later served another year for violating his parole.

 On October 15, 1972, 19-year-old Leslie Laura Brock was found dead in Washington.
 She had been killed by several blows to the head.
 At least one person claimed to have seen Brock get into Carignan's truck.
-On May 1, 1973, 15-year-old Kathy Sue Miller saw a "wanted help" ad by Carignan for his gas station.
+On May 1, 1973, 15-year-old Kathy Sue Miller saw a "help wanted" ad by Carignan for his gas station.
 When she showed up, Carignan raped her and beat her to death with a hammer.
 Miller's body was found months later by two boys hiking on the Indian reservation north of Everett, Washington.
 She was bundled in a sheet of plastic with hammer holes in her skull.
 Although he was considered the prime suspect, Carignan never faced charges in the murders of Brock or Miller due to a lack of evidence.
 On September 9, 1973, Carignan picked up 13-year-old hitchhiker Jerri Billings in Minnesota.
 He sexually assaulted her and beat her with a hammer before releasing her, warning her not to say anything.

 In May 1974, Carignan began living with a 29-year-old woman named Eileen Hunley.
 They settled in Minnesota.
 On August 9, 1974, however, Hunley left Carignan.
 She disappeared the next day.
 Her body was found about five weeks later.
-Hunley's skull had been imploded by blows to the head and she had been raped with a tree branch.
+Hunley's skull had been imploded by blows to the head, and she had been raped with a tree branch.

 On September 14, 1974, Carignan picked up Gwen Burton from a Sears parking lot.
-He ripped off her clothing, choked her until she was nearly unconscious, and sexually assaulted her with a hammer.
+He ripped off her clothing, choked her until she was nearly unconscious and sexually assaulted her with a hammer.
 Afterwards, Carignan dumped Burton in a field.
 She survived, however, and was able to find help.
 On September 18, 1974, Carignan picked up teenage girls Sally Versoi and Diane Flynn.
 He forced the two to perform oral sex and beat them if they did not follow his commands.
 Versoi and Flynn escaped when Carignan stopped for gas.
 On September 20, 1974, 18-year-old Katherine Schultz disappeared.
 Her body was found the next day in a cornfield.
-She had been beaten to death with a hammer and her skull had imploded.
+She had been beaten to death with a hammer, and her skull had imploded.